 Enterprise AI adoption rarely arrives as one tidy programme.
 It arrives as hundreds of independent decisions: a team subscribes to a chat assistant, a product group wires a model into a workflow, a developer connects an agent to internal systems.
 Without a control point in the middle, people and agents send data straight to AI providers with nothing in between, and three pressures grow faster than any manual process can handle.

 Compliance: regulators increasingly expect you to demonstrate control over your AI use, from the EU AI Act to the NIST AI Risk Management Framework and sector rules.
 Cost: model usage is priced per token, and agentic workloads multiply consumption in ways that are hard to predict across several providers.
-Data: sensitive material leaves the organisation one prompt at a time.
+Data: sensitive material leaves the organisation one prompt at a time, a risk catalogued in the OWASP Top 10 for LLM Applications.

 Most AI governance tools concentrate on observation and monitoring.
 They catalogue usage and produce dashboards, which is genuinely useful, and they report after the action has already happened.
 A control plane acts at the moment of the action instead.